orion-cirb/QuPath_ORF1P/README.md

 * Detect nuclei, microglia and ORF1p and NeuN cells with Stardist
 * Compute their colocalization

+Version 2:
+* Ignore EGFP channel
+* Compute background noise automatically in each annotation by taking into account every pixel that is not belonging to a cell (after Stardist detection)
+* Cell intensity threshold = background mean intensity + background intensity std

 ### Dependencies

 * **Stardist** QuPath extension +  *dsb2018_heavy_augment.pb* model